AumitLeon/webdev-workshop/README.md

 For each of these classes, we set a class attribute... but why?
 We'll get to the importance of classes shortly.
 I'll let you think about why it might be useful to identify elements by class.

 ### Project Structure
 Basic HTML websites have a fairly simple structure that is built with tags like the ones we've already seen.
 Let's get started by setting up our repo: create a directory called `html-tutorial`, and within that directory, add a file named `index.html`.
-Let's also add `about.html` and `blog.html`, and another folder within this director named `images`.
+Let's also add `about.html`, `goals.html`, and `experiment.html`, as well as another folder within this directory named `images`.

 Thus, your file structure should look something like this:
 ```
 html-tutorial/
 	index.html
 	about.html
-	blog.html
+	goals.html
+    experiment.html
 	images/
 ```